igoroctaviano/jsunpers/es6/bundle.md

 <sub>Where i got this example? [here.](http://stackoverflow.com/questions/23436437/why-can-i-change-value-of-a-constant-in-javascript)</sub>

+# Destructing the ES6 code to get the knowledge

-# What will be printed?
+## What will be printed?

     var a = {
       b: 1,